Last updated on February 26, 2026

 Battle cards were first teased in 2023’s Phyrexia: All Will Be One through Atraxa, Grand Unifier’s reminder text.
 This mirrored the way Tarmogoyf announced planeswalker cards in the same way.

 Battle cards first appeared in March of the Machine, and Invasion of Zendikar was the first battle card to be spoiled.
-This is the only set to have the battle card type as of writing, but they might (and probably will) show up in upcoming sets.
+This is the only the first set to have the battle card type, and they might (and probably will) show up in upcoming sets.

 Speaking of upcoming sets, MaRo has stated that battles will be deciduous instead of evergreen.
 This means that the battle card type won’t show up in all (or even most) sets, but it’s a tool that can be used by the game’s designers if it fits a set’s flavor or mechanics.